NNPDF/apfelcomb/README.md

 ./apfel_comb <source=app/dis/dyp> <subgrid id> <theory id>
 ```

-where <app/dis/dyp> specifies whether the subgrid is in the applgrid, DIS or DYP subgrid categories in the database,
+where `<app/dis/dyp>` specifies whether the subgrid is in the applgrid, DIS or DYP subgrid categories in the database,
-<subgrid id> is the corresponding ID in that database (visible in the disp\_grids script) and <theory id> specifies
+`<subgrid id>` is the corresponding ID in that database (visible in the disp\_grids script) and `<theory id>` specifies
-the NNPDF theory index desired (the entry in nnpdfcpp/data/theory.db).
+the desired NNPDF theory index (the entry in nnpdfcpp/data/theory.db).
 As an example:

 ```Shell
 ./apfel_comb app 500 65